Pseduo-Random and de Bruijn Array Codes: Preliminaries

+Pseudo-random arrays were constructed first in~\cite{Spa63} and later in~\cite{McSl76,NMIF72}.
 In the current work, we are interested in constructing a set of arrays with the same size for which each $n \times m$ matrix, with the possible exception of the all-zeros matrix, is contained in exactly one of the arrays from the set.
-We will define now the three related concepts for array codes.

-\begin{definition} A {\bf \emph{de Bruijn array code}} (or a perfect-map code) is a set of size $\ell$ of $r \times t$ binary cyclic arrays, such that each binary $n \times m$ binary matrix appears exactly once as a window in one of the arrays.
-Such a set of arrays will be called an $(r,t;n,m)$-DBAC. \end{definition} Note, that a de Bruijn array code is the two-dimensional analog of a perfect factor.
+\begin{definition} A {\bf \emph{de Bruijn array code}} is a set of size $\ell$ of $r \times t$ doubly-periodic arrays, such that each $n \times m$ matrix appears exactly once as a window in one of the arrays.
+Such a set of arrays will be called an $(r,t;n,m)$-DBAC. \end{definition} Note, that a de Bruijn array code is the two-dimensional analog of a perfect factor. \begin{lemma} If $\C$ is an $(r,t;n,m)$-$\textup{DBAC}$ of size $\ell$, then \begin{enumerate} \item[{\bf 1.}] $r > n$ or $r=n=1$,